 Most commonly, you collect the money due to you by filing a claim with the at-fault driver’s car insurance provider.
 However, you may experience difficulty getting the money you deserve.

-Bressman Law can investigate your accident, collect evidence to prove liability, and negotiate a fair settlement with the insurance company to cover your accident-related losses.
+A Dublin, OH, car accident lawyer with Bressman Law can investigate your accident, collect evidence to prove liability, and negotiate a fair settlement with the insurance company to cover your accident-related losses.
 You can focus on your recovery while we handle your legal case.

-What Do I Need to Do Immediately After a Dublin, OH Car Accident?
+What do I Need to Do Immediately After a Dublin, OH Car Accident?

 Your first concern after a car accident should always be your health.
 If you did not receive medical care at the accident scene, you should visit the nearest emergency department or schedule an appointment with your doctor right away.